Riksi/Rikurse/_posts/2024-05-02-Stirling-Cycle.md

 })
 </script>

-In this post I share some notes about the Carnot cycle with derivations of quantities for each process along with code to plot P-V and S-T diagrams for a numerical example.
+In this post I share some notes about the Stirling cycle with derivations of quantities for each process along with code to plot P-V and S-T diagrams for a numerical example.

 <h2> Contents </h2>
 * This will become a table of contents (this text will be scrapped).